Textualize/textual/docs/guide/workers.md

 The second difference is that you can't cancel threads in the same way as coroutines, but you *can* manually check if the worker was cancelled.

+Because a blocking thread keeps running until it returns control, thread workers are best kept short-lived.
+If you need longer-running background work, prefer async workers or split the work into smaller steps that can check for cancellation between blocking calls.

 Let's demonstrate thread workers by replacing `httpx` with `urllib.request` (in the standard library).
 The `urllib` module is not async aware, so we will need to use threads: